-We do not utilize traditional paper-and-pencil homework and tests as frequently as some schools.
+We do not utilize homework and tests as frequently as some schools.
 Our students demonstrate their knowledge, understanding of concepts, and application of skills through projects, presentations, experiments, and discussions.
 We encourage students to express their interests through use of these activities and by giving them more choices to demonstrate their learning.

 Student interests are incorporated into planned lessons whenever possible.
 Accessing affinities in this way promotes personal connectivity to concepts taught in the classroom.

 Involving students in community service activities is a very important aspect of our school culture.
 Through service days, students realize they are something greater than themselves and feel empowered by helping those in need.
 Several times throughout the school year, we volunteer our time and service to local organizations, integrating these activities into the curriculum.

 Social justice, respect for other people and cultures, as well as caring for our fellow citizens is an aspect of the school’s culture that promotes citizenship and positive participation in a democratic society.

 We believe this way of learning is beneficial to our students because they are out of their chairs, they are moving, and they are actively engaged.
 This approach also focuses on each student’s strengths and interests.
 In this way, we develop skills and intellect and foster a lifelong love of learning.

 What Does Progressive Education Look Like at Midwest?